Breakup of Yugoslavia: Independence of Slovenia and Croatia

 In the meeting, a vote was taken on a proposal to enact martial law to allow for military action to end the crisis in Croatia by providing protection for the Serbs.
 The proposal was rejected as the Bosnian delegate Bogić Bogićević voted against it, believing that there was still the possibility of diplomacy being able to solve the crisis.

 The Yugoslav presidential crisis reached an impasse when Kosovo's Riza Sapunxhiu 'defected' his faction in the second vote on martial law in March 1991.

 Jović briefly resigned from the presidency in protest, but soon returned.
 On 16 May 1991, the Serbian parliament replaced Sapunxhiu with Sejdo Bajramović, and Vojvodina's Nenad Bućin with Jugoslav Kostić.
 This effectively deadlocked the Presidency, because Milošević's Serbian faction had secured four out of eight federal presidency votes, and it was able to block any unfavorable decisions at the federal level, in turn causing objections from other republics and calls for reform of the Yugoslav Federation.

 After Jović's term as head of the collective presidency expired, he blocked his successor, Mesić, from taking the position, giving the position instead to Branko Kostić, a member of the pro-Milošević government in Montenegro.

 In the Croatian independence referendum held on 2 May 1991, 93.24% voted for independence.
 On 19 May 1991, the second round of the referendum on the structure of the Yugoslav federation was held in Croatia.
 The phrasing of the question did not explicitly inquire as to whether one was in favor of secession or not.
 Voters were asked if they supported Croatia being "able to enter into an alliance of sovereign states with other republics (in accordance with the proposal of the republics of Croatia and Slovenia for solving the state crisis in the SFRY)?".
 83.56% of the voters turned out, with Croatian Serbs largely boycotting the referendum.
 Of these, 94.17% (78.69% of the total voting population) voted "in favor" of the proposal, while 1.2% of those who voted were "opposed".
 Finally, the independence of Croatia was declared on 25 June 1991.

 The beginning of the Yugoslav Wars

 War in Slovenia (1991)

 Both Slovenia and Croatia declared their independence on 25 June 1991.
 This was declared unconstitutional by the Constitutional Court of Yugoslavia, as the 1974 Yugoslav Constitution required unanimity of all republics for the secession of any of the republics (Articles 5, 203, 237, 240, 244 and 281).

 On the morning of 26 June, units of the Yugoslav People's Army's 13th Corps left their barracks in Rijeka, Croatia, to move towards Slovenia's borders with Italy.
-The move immediately led to a strong reaction from local Slovenians, who organized spontaneous barricades and demonstrations against the YPA's actions.
+The move immediately led to a strong reaction from local Slovenians, who organized spontaneous barricades and demonstrations against the JNA's actions.
 There was no fighting, as yet, and both sides appeared to have an unofficial policy of not being the first to open fire.